universal-model/universal-model-vue/README.md

 **Create and export store in store.ts:**

-combineSelectors() call is not necessarily needed, but it checks if there are duplicate keys in selectors and will throw an error.
+combineSelectors() call is not necessarily needed, but it checks if there are duplicate keys in selectors and will throw an error telling which key was duplicated.
+Using combineSelectors you can keep your selector names short and only namespace them if needed.

     const initialState = {
       componentAState: createSubState(initialComponentAState),